Shadowv7/discord-mongodb-economy/README.md

 **attributeLevel()**

-Add an amount of level to an user.
+Add an amount of level to an member.
 It re-calculate the level for the final amount of xp.

 ```js
 const member = await mongoeconomy.attributeLevel(<MemberId>, <GuildId>, <Amount>)